AlexvZyl/.dotfiles/.github/README.md

 > _⚠️ &nbsp; I am not following proper development protocol, so this might not always be stable._

+> _⚠️ &nbsp; This forces a checkout, which can ruin existing configs.
+Better to use on a clean install._

 ```bash
 sudo pacman -S git
 alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'